Best 4x4s and SUVs for Motability

 Below are our top 3 affordable 4x4s for Motability buyers...

 Efficient engines and well-organised trim levels combine with a mature design to bring a solid, almost premium appeal.
-There’s one five-door body style, and while it only offers five seats, it can be specified with the VarioFlex adjustable rear bench that allows you to alter the amount of passenger legroom or boot space depending on your needs.
+There’s one five-door body style, and while it only offers five seats, most trim levels come with the VarioFlex adjustable rear bench that allows you to alter the amount of passenger legroom or boot space depending on your needs.

 There are sportier SUVs, but the Karoq strikes a pleasing balance between comfort and driving fun.
 Highlights include the supportive seats, a roomy cabin, well laid out controls and a high quality fit and finish, not to mention plenty of gadgets and toys on top versions - it’s an impressive effort.